Tuition & Fees

 A $1,000 non-refundable tuition deposit is required of accepted students to indicate the intent to matriculate in Presbyterian College School of Pharmacy.
 A student must remit the deposit by the deadline stated in his/her acceptance letter to retain his/her proffered seat in the class.
 Upon matriculation, this deposit will be applied to the first semester’s tuition bill.
 The tuition deposit is waived for Early Decision applicants.

-For financial aid information, please view the financial aid website for pharmacy students at Presbyterian College.
+For financial aid information, please view the financial aid page for pharmacy students.

 Students may apply for a scholarship through the School of Pharmacy.
 The School of Pharmacy will send deposited students information about applying for a scholarship at the end of the spring semester.

 Off-campus housing is available in the surrounding area.
 Students must arrange for off-campus housing individually.
-Click here for more information.
 Room and board is not included in tuition since off-campus housing is provided by private industry and not Presbyterian College.

 Fees cover the following items: